Below are some of the most widely distributed

 Note that several manufacturers are not mentioned here:

-If you see any brands I missed, please email me.
+If you see any brands I missed, please .

-Thankfully, single coil pickups are fairly straight forward.
+Thankfully, single coil pick-ups are fairly straight forward.
 In general, the black wire is the ground side of the coil.
 The other color can be almost anything else.
-On Fender guitars, two of the non-ground leads are white, but the one from the middle pickup is yellow.
-This is to designate that pickup as different.
+On Fender guitars, two of the non-ground leads are white, but the one from the middle pick-up is yellow.
+This is to designate that pick-up as different.
 Specifically, it is reverse-polarity and is reverse-wound.
-This makes it hum-canceling when combined with either of the other two pickups.
+This makes it hum-cancelling when combined with either of the other two pick-ups.

 ![]() |